Roar, turtle, roar.

 - Possess U.S. citizenship or permanent resident status.

 - Submit an application for admission to the IAA by March 15.

 When to Apply:

 Students may apply any time after they have completed their junior year of high school.
-The Institute of Applied Agriculture offers admissions on a rolling basis throughout the year.
-For each semester, applications will be processed based on available space, so applicants should send materials early.
+The Institute of Applied Agriculture offers a rolling admissions program which means we accept applications anytime you are ready to apply, with the exception of Ag Forward applications, which are due on March 15.